For finance teams navigating multi-chain DeFi complexity

 4. Separate Economic Activities

-- Asset swaps: capital gains or losses.
+- Asset swaps: Recognize capital gains or losses at the moment of exchange.

 5. Track Gas Fees Correctly

-- Expense fees tied to income collection.
+- Expense fees linked to revenue events like income collection.

 6. Apply Consistent Tax Lot Methods